 Small Grants 2020

-In 2020, the Japan Society Grants scheme gave £11,656 of funding in support of 15 projects taking place all over the UK.
-What has been a highly unusual year has unfortunately led to many projects being put on hold, however in February at the Kaetsu Educational & Cultural Centre the 18th Japan Day in Cambridge took place with cultural activities and performances, while in March students at King Edward VI Community College in Devon were able to hold a successful exhibition on Contemporary Japanese Art and Culture with workshops to follow later.
+In 2020, the Japan Society Grants scheme gave £11,456 of funding in support of 15 projects taking place all over the UK.
+Before the Covid-19 pandemic put our lives on hold and forced many projects to be postponed, in February at the Kaetsu Educational & Cultural Centre the 18th Japan Day in Cambridge took place with a line up of cultural activities and performances, while students at King Edward VI Community College in Devon held a successful exhibition on Contemporary Japanese Art and Culture, with workshops to follow later.

-The Small Grants Scheme focuses its support on education and community projects, and this year was no exception.
-In Torfaen in Wales, Mamiko Markham began introducing students at local primary and secondary schools to Japanese silk painting, and we look forward to seeing the painted fabric being turned into a special handmade kimono as a result.
-Work began on building a Japanese Peace Garden in Coventry, the final part of a long-term project involving primary schools in the city as they learnt about the important links between Coventry and Hiroshima.
+The Small Grants Scheme focuses its support on education and community projects, and 2020 was no exception.
+In Torfaen in Wales, Mamiko Markham began introducing students at local primary and secondary schools to Japanese silk painting, and we are looking forward to seeing the painted fabric turned into a special handmade kimono as a result.
+A Japanese Peace Garden has been built in Coventry, the final part of a long-term project involving primary schools in the city as they learn about the important links between Coventry and Hiroshima.

-While some projects are on hold, other organisers were able to adapt their plans to create online content and virtual events.
-Theatre maker and puppeteer, Aya Nakamura, held online workshops and talks based around her recently filmed paper theatre piece The Spider’s Thread; Edinburgh City Art Centre’s series of workshops and lectures planned to coincide with the exhibition E. A. Hornel: From Camera to Canvas were moved online, enabling audiences from far and wide to join; and Bristol Museum and Gallery are hard at work creating online content and educational resources to enhance learning about their collection of Netsuke.
+While a number of projects are still on hold, other organisers were able to adapt their plans to create online content and virtual events.
+Theatre maker and puppeteer, Aya Nakamura, held online workshops and talks based around her recently filmed paper theatre piece The Spider’s Thread; Edinburgh City Art Centre’s series of workshops and lectures planned to coincide with the exhibition E. A. Hornel: From Camera to Canvas were moved online to great success, enabling audiences from far and wide to join; and Bristol Museum and Gallery have been hard at work creating online content and educational resources to enhance learning about the museum’s collection of Netsuke.

-In the last decade, we are proud to have supported 342 projects with £217,959 of funding and as we all learn to adapt to the ever changing world around us, we look forward to receiving applications from organisers of new and exciting projects in the near future.
+In the last decade, we are proud to have supported 342 projects with over £200,000 of funding and after what has truly been an exceptional year, we look forward to receiving applications from organisers of new and exciting projects.